132nd-etcher/docs/EDLM/index.md

 * ease of access: editing a document or suggesting a change is available in all web browsers
 * **internal links and bibliography**: a document may include another, which may in turn include another, which may in turn ...; this makes it very easy to propagate changes in all "sub-documents" to their "parent" document (for example, a procedure that is commont to the whole //wing might be outlined in a dedicated document, which will be "included" in most TRPs; updating the sub-document would then upgrade all associated TRPs); building a bibliography that references all documents published by the //wing would be automated as well, allowing for easier reference to other documents
 * media files like pictures, logos, maps, etc. are shared across all documents; updating them propagates to all documents using them

+### Extensibility

+Once the content has been created (i.e.: the Markdown texts are written), we can output in a lot of different formats.
+This means that if, at any given point in the future, we find that we would need to publish books with our documentation on the Google Play Store and its Apple counter-part, it would take us about 5 minutes of manual work.
+The *content* is there already, all we would need to do is add the *output* to the pipeline.

+This is of course a silly example, but I think extensibility is still a very strong pro.

 ## Technical